apontador/TRLS-IOS-EXAMPLE/README.md

 #####Parameters:
 - userId – Provide an ID for this device(can be null or empty)
-- clientId – Request a client id with TRLS dev team
+- clientId – Request a client id with Findrix dev team
-- clientSecret – Request a client secret with TRLS dev team
+- clientSecret – Request a client secret with Findrix dev team
 - deviceName – Can be null or empty
 - devicePhoneNumber - Can be null or empty
 - devicePhoto - Can be null of empty
 - callback - Device creation callback

 ##Push notifications
 The first step is to create an App ID and the associated SSL certificate on the Apple Developer website.
 This certificate will allow the Parse server to send push notifications to the application identified by the App ID.
-If you already created the App ID and the associated SSL certificate, send the p12 file to TRLS dev team(Section Configuring your App ID for Development Push Notifications):
+If you already created the App ID and the associated SSL certificate, send the p12 file to Findrix dev team(Section Configuring your App ID for Development Push Notifications):

 ######Generating a Certificate Request
 To begin, we'll need a certificate signing request file.
 This will be used to authenticate the creation of the SSL certificate.